yvelikova/axway-open-docs/content/en/docs/apigtw_install/install_node_manager.md

 "linkTitle": "Install the Admin Node Manager", "weight":"14",
 "date": "2019-10-02",
-"description": "Install an Admin Node Manager component in isolation without an API Gateway license.
-For more details on API Gateway components and concepts, see the \\n \\n \\n \\n ."
+"description": "Install an Admin Node Manager component in isolation without an API Gateway license."
 }

 You can install an Admin Node Manager component on Linux in isolation without an API Gateway license.
 For more details on API Gateway components and concepts, see the [API Gateway Concepts Guide](/bundle/APIGateway_77_ConceptsGuide_allOS_en_HTML5).